 Understanding Bipolar Disorder

-In all honesty, it’s not the management of bipolar itself that is my problem anymore.
+In all honesty, itis not the management of bipolar itself that is my problem anymore.
 It is the unpredictability of everyone around me and their consequential impact on my mental health.
 People are an unavoidable danger to me like a trip switch is to a bomb.

 Family and friends who knew me pre-diagnosis have mostly stuck with me and love me for me.
-The initial impact on my family was severe, because relationships were strained and I don’t think my parents could fathom the fact that their precious daughter was mentally ill.
+The initial impact on my family was severe, because relationships were strained and I do not think my parents could fathom the fact that their precious daughter was mentally ill.
 Emotions, blame, guilt, and lack of understanding were mixed with my upset, anger, fear and symptoms of distrust, conspiracy and uncontrollable mood swings.
 In truth, we were in chaos.

 I understand that most of the time ignorance around mental health is unintentional and down to a lack of education.
 However, the impact for a person struggling is very serious.
-I have felt annoyed, upset and frustrated in an argument but these feelings have quickly escalated, triggering behaviours relating to my eating disorder, self-harm and, in extreme cases, suicide.
+I have felt annoyed, upset and frustrated in an argument but these feelings have quickly escalated, triggering behaviors relating to my eating disorder, self-harm and, in extreme cases, suicide.

 Getting angry or shouting at me, particularly while I was manic, was like throwing fuel on a fire.
 I struggled to contain my temper, and often, to prevent hurting anyone else, I would relieve the volcanic pressure in my body by hurting myself.
 It was the only way I could cope with the extremity of feelings.
 Being made to feel shame and guilt was also horrendous, particularly when people chose to relay my worst memories while I was in a depressive episode and hated myself already.